spiral/docs/database/query-builders.md

 ]));
 ```

-> Table class will automatically run query and return last inserted id.
-You can also check `insertMultiple` method of Table.
+> Table class will automatically run a query and return the last inserted id.
+You can also check the `insertMultiple` method of Table.

 ## SelectQuery Builder
 SelectQuery builder can be retrieved two very similar ways, you can either get it from database or from table instances: